Figure out what it takes to retire early, whether that’s age 55, 60, or any other time. We look at two stages:

 This calculator is designed for those who want to see if they’re reasonably on track for an early retirement.
 It’s a fairly quick and easy checkup.

-There are more robust and detailed calculators out there.
-If you’re into spreadsheets and you’re a passionate early-retirement enthusiast, you’ve probably run across those.
+There are more robust and detailed calculators out there for tinkerers.
+If you’re into spreadsheets and you’re a passionate early-retirement enthusiast (and a fan of that acronym about the thing that burns), you’ve probably run across those.
 This calculator might be underwhelming compared to those alternatives, but again, it’s for the audience that wants some information without picking apart each assumption.